Flanders Classics aims for full women's calendar in re-scheduled season – VeloNews.com

 Gent-Wevelgem and Tour of Flanders set to return to Women's WorldTour in 2020, organizers eyeing October dates.

-Key stakeholders in women’s cycling have expressed their dissatisfaction over the lack of clarity around their race calendar in the re-organized 2020 season, having been left to one side in the UCI’s initial sketch of the season to come and being forced to wait until May 5 for the governing body’s final plans.
+Key stakeholders in women’s cycling have expressed their dissatisfaction over the lack of clarity around their race calendar in the re-organized 2020 season, having been left to one side in the UCI’s initial sketch of the season to come and being forced to wait until May 5 for the governing body’s final plans for a 2020 racing calendar.

 Van Den Speigel’s statement will at least provide some hope that the women’s peloton will see the return of key races such as Tour of Flanders and Gent-Wevelgem later this year after they were pushed from their traditional spring dates due to coronavirus.